jdittrich/userNeedResearchBook/text/dataAnalysis.md

 \

->One main point in my first structure was »Highly motivated at the
+>One main point in my first structure was “Highly motivated at the
-> beginning; then the problems start.«.
+> beginning; then the problems start.”.
 After restructuring this became
 > a sub point of motivation related groups.
 >
 >- \[group-of-groups\] Motivations